CyberTriber/python/CyberGuard/README.md

 ## How to run discord bot
 1. Sign up to [Discord](https://discordapp.com/)
 2. Go to [Discord for developers](https://discordapp.com/developers/) and create new app or click [HERE](https://discordapp.com/developers/applications/me#top)
-  Click to ( + ) button and type name for your bot (you can change Icon as well) and click Create App On the next screen click to Crate a Bot User and confirm Reveal your bot token by clicking link next to it and save it (this will be your token in aplication) Copy your bot ClientID and visit this page (replace ##### with your bot clientID and authorize your bo
+  Click to ( + ) button and type name for your bot (you can change Icon as well) and click Create App.

+  On the next screen click to Crate a Bot User and confirm Reveal your bot token by clicking link next to it and save it (this will be your token in aplication) Copy your bot ClientID and visit this page (replace ##### with your bot clientID and authorize your bo